 The tradition of Catholic pilgrimages in France dates back to the Middle Ages.
 People of faith undertook these long, arduous journeys as a way of deepening their religious devotion, seeking forgiveness for their sins, searching for physical and spiritual healing (sometimes in the form of a miracle), and for the overall experience of the journey itself.
 Each pilgrimage lead to a specific destination, typically a holy site at which a miracle had been performed, or a sacred spot commemorating a saint.
 Today, many of these pilgrimage sites are marked by an impressive cathedral or basilica.
 France is home to world-famous pilgrimage sites that still attract large numbers of pilgrims and tourists each year.
+Want to join them in a unique spiritual experience?
+Then keep this list handy on your next European getaway!

 Our Lady of Lourdes Basilica